isrreal/DataStructures/README.md

 ## Project Structure

 ### **Graph/**
+### Hash Table Implementation with `std::unordered_map`

+The graph's adjacency list is implemented using `std::unordered_map<size_t, std::list<size_t>>`, which provides efficient storage and access for vertex connections.
+This data structure leverages a hash table, allowing for average-case time complexities of **O(1)** for key operations such as search, insertion, and deletion.

+#### Benefits of Using `std::unordered_map`:
+- **Fast Access**: The average time complexity for searching for a vertex or edge is **O(1)**, making it efficient to retrieve connected vertices.
+- **Dynamic Resizing**: `std::unordered_map` dynamically resizes as needed, accommodating changes in the number of vertices without a significant performance hit.
+- **Flexibility**: This implementation allows for easy management of sparse graphs, as it only stores edges that exist, reducing memory usage compared to dense representations.

+By utilizing `std::unordered_map`, graph operations can be performed quickly and efficiently, making it suitable for a variety of applications requiring dynamic graph modifications and frequent lookups.

 #### Features
 - **Graph Construction**: Create graphs from a specified number of vertices with a given edge probability or from an input file.